mcw-rcc/mcw-rcc.github.io/docs/storage/file-cleanup.md

 The `-x` flags tells tar to extract.
 Once the command completes, you will now have the folder **myproject** available in your current directory.

-### Creating a manifest/list of files in an archive
+### Creating a file manifest

+When archiving a dataset, it is often helpful to have a full manifest, or list, of the original file hierarchy.
+A file manifest is also a key piece of metadata.

 To list files in an .tar.gz achive: